 Note: The surgeon must remain diligent during removal of the skull and dura to avoid unnecessary complications.
 Troubleshooting steps are included should complications arise.

-Put two drops of ethyl cyanoacrylate glue on either side of the head plate13, and glue the head plate over the craniotomy area (Figure 1D & 2A).

-Mark the location of bregma either with a fine tip marker or cut a small triangular piece tape and point a corner at bregma (Figure 2A).
+Mark the location of bregma either with a fine tip marker or cut a small triangular piece tape and point a corner at bregma (Figure 2A) to orient the underlying brain regions.

+Prior to affixing the head plate ensure the skull is completely dry.
+The skull will quickly air dry after application of the gel foam soaked in brain buffer, if more drying is needed, use cotton tip swabs.
+This step is crucial for head plate fixation (Figure 1B).

+Note: If there is periosteum left on the skull, or if the skull is not dry before gluing on the head plate, it will likely detach.
+If this happens, gently remove the head plate and start over.
+Bleeding may occur during this process; allow a few minutes for it to clot, and then gently remove.
+This process is not recommended to be repeated more than twice.

+Apply ethyl cyanoacrylate glue around the bottom edge of the head plate13, and glue the head plate over the craniotomy area (Figure 1D & 2A).

 Fill the opening space between the skull and head plate with dental cement leaving only the craniotomy area exposed.
 Wait for the dental cement to dry and harden, typically 5 – 10 min (Figure 2B).

 Once the cement is set, briefly fill the well with brain buffer and allow to soak for 3 – 5 min.
 Use a rolled tissue to remove brain buffer before drilling (Figure 2C).